stackforge/openstack-sdk-php/doc/oo-tutorial.md

 ### The Object in a Nutshell

-The HPCloud::Storage::ObjectStorage::Object instances are used for:
+The OpenStack::Storage::ObjectStorage::Object instances are used for:

 - Creating a local object to be stored remotely